Professor Michael Tonry

 |Thursday, December 18||from 9 to 12||Cubotron, auditoire II|

 The determinants of penal policy in Western countries: This course looks at recent trends in Western countries in penal policies, practices, and patterns and looks for factors that can help us explain particular developments in particular places.
 Factors include national differences in political structure and constitutional arrangements, in the organization of legal institutions and processes, in the selection and career structures of officials and practitioners, and in penal, legal, and media traditions and culture.
 One recurring question will be, Why does or doesn't this factor have the influence in Switzerland that it does elsewhere ?

-One-hour written exam than can be done in English or French during the examination session (the date will be specified)
+One-hour written exam that can be done in English or French, Friday 9th of January 2015 in the building Genopode/B